-This event, to launch the newly created 'Neville Centre of Excellence in Cement and Concrete Engineering', will highlight the eminent and unique history of Leeds academics (Evans, Neville, Beeby, Cabrera, Page) and the leadership that they have provided to this field; and the current academic staff active in the areas of materials and structures across the nano to macro scale; a spectrum which is unique to Leeds.
+This event, to launch the newly created 'Neville Centre of Excellence in Cement and Concrete Engineering', highlighted the eminent and unique history of Leeds academics (Evans, Neville, Beeby, Cabrera, Page) and the leadership that they have provided to this field; and the current academic staff active in the areas of materials and structures across the nano to macro scale; a spectrum which is unique to Leeds.

 The Centre takes its name from Adam Neville, former Professor and Head of the Department of Civil Engineering from 1968 to 1978.
 Neville was recognised internationally as a world-leading expert in concrete and wrote the seminal textbook Properties of Concrete - known as the “concrete bible” by engineering students everywhere.
-The Centre will be launched on the 6th October 2017, which is timed to commemorate the first anniversary of Professor Neville’s passing.
+The Centre was launched at the School of Civil Engineering on 6 October 2017, which was timed to commemorate the first anniversary of Professor Neville’s passing.

-The event features a keynote talk by Professor Ken Hover, Cornell University.
+The event featured a keynote talk by Professor Ken Hover, Cornell University.

 09.30 - Registration and refreshments

 10.00 - Welcome talk, Professor Lisa Roberts, Deputy Vice-Chancellor, Research and Innovation

 10.10 - Eulogy on Professor Adam Neville and Centre Inauguration, Sir Alan Langlands, Vice-Chancellor

 10.20 - The works and legacy of Professor Adam Neville: 'The Completest Thing' by Professor Ken Hover, Cornell University.
 View Professor Ken Hover's presentation slides.

 11.10 - Kathleen Calverley Managing Director of Concrete Society

 11.20 - Reflections, Dr Mary Neville, widow of Professor Neville

 11.30 - Break

 11.50 - Industrial relevance and structural safety, Dr Alastair Soane, Director of Structural-Safety the group encompassing CROSS (Confidential reporting on structural safety) and SCOSS (Standing committee on structural safety).
 View Dr Alastair Soane's presentation slides.

 12.05 - Integrating Education with the demands of the Concrete Industry, Mr Rob Lewis, Vice-President and Chair of Technical and Education Committee, Institute of Concrete Technology; also Technical Marketing Manager, Elkem.
 View Mr Rob Lewis' presentation slides.

 12.20 - Objectives of the Neville Centre, Professor John Forth, Centre Director

 12.30 - Discussion on identifying current needs, Chaired by Professor Muhammed Basheer, Head of School of Civil Engineering